The NISQ Complexity of Collision Finding: Collision Finding

-\begin{proof} The statement follows by simple applications of \Cref{Lem:recordQ,Lem:recordC}.
-We detail the proof of the first equality $\pq \cc \pnq = 0$.
+We detail the proof of the equality $\pq \cc \pnq = 0$.
 Consider any basis state $\ket{x,p,w,H,D} \in \supp{\pnq}$.
 By \Cref{Lem:recordC}, every history-database $(H',D')$ contained in the support of the post-query state $\cc \ket{x,p,w,H,D}$ must be identical to $(H,D)$ except possibly on the value $x$.
-Furthermore, since~$x$ is in the history (i.e. $H'(x) \neq \star$), it cannot contribute to any quantum collision in $(H',D')$.
-Thus, no quantum collision can be contained in $(H',D')$. \end{proof}
+Furthermore, since~$x$ must be in the history after the classical query (i.e. $H'(x) \neq \star$) it cannot contribute to any quantum collision in $(H',D')$.
+Thus, no quantum collision can be contained in~$(H',D')$.